Last Updated: 30/07/2020 at 11:43

 You should receive the results of your test by text to the mobile phone of the person who booked the test, these should be received within 48 hours (you should self-isolate until you receive your results).

-If you're tested for coronavirus and it comes back positive, you will be asked and supported to self-isolate for seven days.
+If you're tested for coronavirus and it comes back positive, you will be asked and supported to self-isolate for ten days.
 As part of this process, you will also be asked for the details of people who you have come into close contact with.
 Contact tracers will then get in touch with anyone who may have come into close contact with you and will ask them to self-isolate for fourteen days.

 What do I do if I live with someone with coronavirus symptoms?